webplatform/docs/tutorials/css-regions/index.md

 [[File:region_basic.png|500px]]

-Notice the shaded box that interrupts the text, and the ''Separate Region'' box that interrupts the subheading.
+Notice the shaded box that interrupts the text, and the layout box that interrupts the subheading.
 As you will see below, these problems can be fixed.